 To streamline operations and enhance quality, Sammeer incorporated machinery into the workflow, which also helped to overcome challenges posed by the unorganised labour sector.

 From reputable clients like Asian Paints to Hindustan Unilever Limited, their client portfolio expanded significantly.
 The firm, initiated as a one-man show by Sammeer's father, has now grown into a thriving business.

 "We began operations in Singapore last year, gradually making our mark internationally.
 We’re also planning to foray into corporate construction," reveals Sammeer, underscoring the ambition to construct corporate buildings in addition to their existing interior work.

 |Akshay Pakvasa built the company from scratch as a one-man army|

 Sammeer candidly shares a glimpse of his daily life, "I am in office on Mondays and the rest of the week I am travelling from one place to another for meetings and deals.
 On weekends, I am with my family.”

 The company maintains a robust presence across major cities, with their 12,000 sq ft head office located in Mumbai.
 The staff strength is spread across Mumbai (105), Pune (40), Hyderabad (25), Bangalore (80), Ahmedabad (30), NCR (10), and Chennai (10).

 In a heartfelt revelation, Sammeer talks about his mother, "The doctors once told us she had only two years to live.
 But, she has defied all odds and is still with us, over two decades later, cancer-free."

 Sammeer is the proud father of two children.
-His 19-year-old son, Adit Pakvasa, is studying Global Leadership Management at the Rochester Institute of Technology in the USA.
-His daughter, Samaira Pakvasa, is studying in Class five at Oberoi International School in Mumbai. - ©TWL
+His 19-year-old son, Adit Pakvasa, is pursuing his higher studies in the USA.
+His daughter, Samaira Pakvasa, is studying in Class five at an international school in Mumbai. - ©TWL